-When you buy a birthday or congratulations card from Papier, you'll also be able to add a sweet treat of artfully iced biscuits from Biscuiteers, or some delectable Ocelot Chocolate to your order.
+When you buy a birthday, congratulations, good luck or thank you card from Papier, you'll also be able to add a sweet treat of artfully iced biscuits from Biscuiteers, or some delectable Ocelot Chocolate to your order.

 Founded by husband and wife duo Matt and Ish in Edinburgh, Ocelot Chocolate use only the highest grade organic and Fairtrade produce in their micro-chocolate factory.
 Matt took a break from producing their exquisitely flavoured confectionery and enticing packaging to tell us their story and what it's like launching your dream business with the one you love.